 Nancy Garcia is the library staff leading Cuéntame un Cuento, story time in Spanish for community members at the Live Oak library.
 Each Monday at 5:30, story time draws in families wanting their children to experience interactive story and activity time to enhance their Spanish language skills.
 Many of the families that attend story time participated in the first Health Fair with their children.

 Live Oak is an eclectic community of the unincorporated area of Santa Cruz County that evolved from chicken farming to a residential mix of single family homes, trailer parks and townhomes.
 While there is no specific downtown, the Live Oak Library branch is a community hub attracting visitors from all corners of the neighborhood.
-With beautiful views of the Corcoran Lagoon, the Live Oak Library branch was designed to address the “greatest single need for [the area] – children’s services”.
+With beautiful views of the Corcoran Lagoon, the Live Oak Library branch was designed to address the “greatest single need for – children’s services”.

 With that in mind, Garcia designed the grant for the health fair to include healthy eating/active living principles.
 After a 45 minute Zumba lesson, participants were able to enjoy a healthy snack and take home a 35 pound produce bag.